technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/Hands-on lab/HOL step-by step - SAP plus extend and innovate with Data and AI.md

     ![The Deploy a model blade displays with a form populated with the preceding values.](media/amls_model_deploy_settings.png "Deploy a model")

 4. On the Model screen, monitor the Deploy status at the bottom of the Model summary card.
 It will indicate a status of **Completed** in a few minutes time.
+Please wait for the message to turn from **Running** to **Succeeded**.

     ![The Model screen displays with the Deploy status indicating Running.](media/amls_modelsvc_deploying.png "Model deployment status")